 Quiet hours are set to facilitate an appropriate atmosphere for study.
 Members are asked to be considerate of others and to curtail noise during these periods.
 Quiet hours are extended during examination preparation time.

-We endeavour to maintain standards of quiet but normal household noise is always present.
-Stairways, creaking floorboards, phones, kitchens and bathrooms all generate noise and no room escapes.
+We endeavour to maintain standards of quiet but normal domestic noise is always present.
+Stairways, creaking floorboards, phones, kitchens, and bathrooms all generate noise and no room escapes.
 While we can act on quiet hour complaints, Members must also remember that living with a large number of people is never as quiet as living alone in a house.
 While we do what we can, some might find it more suitable living in a one-person flat.
 The College is a community of 224 young people and will never be totally quiet.

 Sunday to Thursday

 7:00 pm - 8:00 am (with a break from 9:00 pm - 9:30 pm)

 The following guidelines may help regarding noise:

 - Music, alarms and voices should not be heard outside a Member's bedroom.

 - Educate your visitors to enter and leave the College quietly.
 Members are responsible for noise made by their visitors.